How to create an employee handbook

 What is an employee handbook?

-An employee handbook is a written guide that outlines your company’s policies, values, rights, and expectations.
-Sometimes called an HR handbook or employee manual, employers typically share it with new employees in either print or digital format—sometimes both.
+An employee handbook is a written guide that outlines your company's policies, values, and expectations for employees.
+Employers typically share this document with new hires in digital or print format.

 A well-crafted employee handbook serves several important functions.
 It introduces new employees to your company culture and sets clear rules on topics like harassment, discrimination, dress code, and paid time off.
 It also lays the groundwork for a consistent code of conduct that fosters a safe and inclusive work environment for all employees.